 So what’s not to like?
 The price tag, mostly.
 Sure, it starts at $349, but for that you’ll only get the base version with 4GB of RAM and 64GB of slow storage, and no Type cover.

 Those specs aren’t enough to run anything but the most basic of Windows apps, and if you’re planning on using it only as a tablet without keyboard or trackpad, you’d be better off saving $70 and buying an iPad.

-By the time you make it a good productivity machine, with a keyboard and double the RAM and storage, you’ll have spent at least $649.
+By the time you make it a good productivity machine, with a keyboard and double the RAM and storage, you’ll have spent closer to $600.
 That’s not unreasonable for a machine of this quality, but it’s a fair jump from that starting price.

 There’s nothing else quite like it on the market, though, and that’s why it’s still easy to recommend.
 If you’re after an attractive, lightweight machine that does double duty as an entertainment device and true productivity tool, it’s very much worth a look.

 Just after an inexpensive tablet that does the basics well and will get you through a long-haul flight without complaint?
 Lasting up to 20 hours between charges, and with most versions costing under $200, the Lenovo Yoga Tab 4 ticks all the right boxes.

 The tablet is available in a few different configurations, ranging from an 8″ model with 2GB of RAM and 16GB of storage, all the way through to a 4GB/64GB “Plus” model with a faster processor, more storage, high-resolution 10″ screen, and LTE.